Rigdzin Düpa Sādhana

 ho, dü sum sakpé getsa kün

 Hoḥ.
-All sources of virtue accumulated in the three times,
+All sources of good accumulated in past, present and future,

 རྣམ་མཁྱེན་གདོད་མའི་རྒྱུ་རུ་བསྔོ༔